-This MA Performance Dance degree is led by Mapdance company Artistic Directors Yael Flexer and Detta Howe.
+This MA Performance Dance degree is led by Mapdance company Artistic Director Yael Flexer.
 The course operates as a professional performance programme.

 This course is ideal for recent graduates or a dance artists who wish to extend their technical and performance skills after completing a recognised BA degree.